OmarMDiab/Street-View-House-Numbers-Recognition/README.md

 ## Constraints

-- This project **was restricted** from utilizing AI or machine learning techniques.
+- This project **was restricted** from using AI or machine learning techniques.
 - **Only computer vision** methods are used for low-level number detection using detected edges.